theflaknine/ImageToMSFSKTX2/README.md

    - the path to the MSFS 2024 SDK, for example, `C:\MSFS 2024 SDK`.
 It expects a path without a trailing backslash and will trim it off if you do add it
    - which version of MSFS 2024 are you running: either MICROSOFT or STEAM
    - the path to MSFSLayoutGenerator.
 This is optional but will allow you to automatically update the layout.json file of your livery after creating the KTX2 files.
 Download MSFSLayoutGenerator [here](https://github.com/HughesMDflyer4/MSFSLayoutGenerator).
    - the path to the TEXTURES folder of your current livery project.
 This is optional but will allow you to generate the KTX2 files in the correct place, without needing to move or copy them afterwards.
+Ensure you include the full path to the folder where the texture files should end up.
 4. The batch file will also create four folders ALBD, COMP, NORM and DECAL.

 ## Instructions - converting livery artwork to KTX2